MCB 5252 Microbiology, Immunology, and Basis for Immuno-therapeutics

-- Selected diseases caused by bacteria, viruses, fungi and protozoan are discussed
+- Selected diseases caused by bacteria, viruses, fungi and protozoans are discussed

-- The role of immune system in defending the host against infectious diseases, and what happens when it breaks down will be examined.
-Topics discussed includes; innate and acquired immunity, the role of cytokines, hypersensitivity, Immunodeficiency, autoimmune diseases, vaccines and the role of immune-therapeutics
+- The role of immune system in defending the host against infectious diseases and what happens when it breaks down will be examined.
+Topics discussed include: innate and acquired immunity, the role of cytokines, hypersensitivity, Immunodeficiency, autoimmune diseases, vaccines and the role of immune-therapeutics

 - General therapeutic principles and mechanisms of bacterial resistance to anti-microbial drugs will be covered.
 The discussion regarding anti-microbial agents will include: class, mode of action of anti-microbial agents.
 The relationship between structure and function and its role in rise of antibiotic-resistant strains will be discussed.

 Distance Education and UF Online Students enjoy the same library privileges as on-campus students.